 ● Increasing uptake of technology

 Shopping experiences for global consumers are driven by an evolving retail landscape, e-commerce and omnichannel facilities.
-A Nielsen e-commerce study across 30 countries indicates FMCG online sales are growing an estimated five times faster than offline sales, and by 2020 global FMCG e-commerce will be worth more than US$400 billion and comprise 10%-12% of overall FMCG market share.
+A Nielsen e-commerce study across 30 countries indicates that FMCG online sales are growing an estimated five times faster than offline sales, and by 2020, global FMCG e-commerce will be worth more than US$400 billion and comprise 10%-12% of overall FMCG market share.

 “Convenience means different things to different consumers around the world, depending on their circumstances, culture, location, market maturity and access to technology,” observes Ailsa Wingfield, Executive Director, Thought Leadership, Global Markets, Nielsen.
 These are key influencers that are driving the need for FMCG companies to offer solutions that address the growing need for convenience.

 “Equally important, the widespread adoption of technology is providing an ever-increasing array of consumer data, enabling greater customization,” Wingfield continues.
 “FMCG players need to adapt to circumstances and provide integrated shopping experiences that allow consumers the freedom of greater choice of solutions that meet their needs.”

 The Nielsen Quest for Convenience report looks at changing consumer needs around the world, specifically focusing on factors driving consumers’ increasing need for convenience, such as high-density urban living, increasing commuting times and changing roles in our society.
 Around the globe, consumers need and look for different types of convenience – whether simplicity, time-saving or suitability.
 The report combines global perspectives, regional deep dives, and a number of market highlights to compare and contrast interesting and noteworthy differences in convenience trends around the world.